samheutmakerdfs/run-book-template/run-book-template.md

 > How are configuration secrets managed?

-_(e.g. Secrets are managed with Hashicorp Vault with 3 shards for the master key)_
+_Secrets are generated on the fly and configured as Kubernetes Secrets objects for consumption by the services._

 ## System backup and restore